pages-themes/hacker/_portfolio/portfolio.md

    overlay_image: /assets/images/Darkness.jpg
    show_overlay_excerpt: true
    caption: "Darkness, _Konosuba_"
-excerpt: A fine collection of my genius, but excuse my occasional rambling.
+excerpt: List of freelance, academic, and personal projects I have completed.
 intro:
    - excerpt: "This will take time, I have more than 50 projects to showcase haha"
    - btn_class: "btn--primary"